20 Best Ski Resorts In Canada: Experts Guide

 No Alpine, No Expert Terrain, Lacks Snowfall, Only Has Rail Park

-Here’s one you won’t find on many best Canada ski resorts list, but we promise this little resorts has a lot going for it!
+Here’s one you won’t find on many lists of the best Canadian ski resorts, but we promise this little resort has a lot going for it!
 Kimberley is a great little resort because it is unassuming.
 Unlike Fernie, Kicking Horse, or Panorama, there are no massive bowls, famed double blacks, or white knuckle glades to scare your ski pants off.
 Instead, it is a magical, simple, and quiet mountain perfect for ripping a groomer or letting your kids have fun without fearing they’ll fall off a cliff.

 If you like gladed runs, you’ll love Kimberley.
 The tree-lined runs off the Black Forest are a real treat.
 It was arguably our quietest time on pistes as we never saw another skier or snowboarder in our path.
 If you’re looking for our favorite run on the mountain, it would be Vortex.
 It’s a tree-lined run in the Black Forest area with a natural half-pipe perfect for snowboarders and skiers.